-- Your prescription drug coverage includes the Personalized Medicine Program, a program that incorporates pharmacogenetic testing to optimize prescription drug therapies for certain conditions such as those prescribed to treat breast cancer or to determine the tolerance of anticoagulant medications.
+- Four-tier drug benefit (continued) - Level II (single-source brand name drug): Single-source brand name drugs are available from only one manufacturer and are patent-protected.
+No generic equivalent is available. - Level III (multi-source brand name drug): Multi-source brand name drugs are brand name drugs for which the patent protection has expired.
+As a result, generic equivalent drugs are available.
+When an approved generic equivalent is available, that is the drug you will receive, unless you or your physician specifies that the prescription must be filled as written ("Dispense as Written DAW").
+When an approved generic equivalent is not available, you will pay the single-source brand name coinsurance/ copayment.
+If an approved generic equivalent is available, but you or your physician specifies that the prescription must be filled as written, you will pay the multi-source brand name coinsurance/copayment. - Level IV (Specialty Drugs): Specialty Drugs are described on the previous page. - The four level drug benefit is not applicable to prescription drugs you purchase from a retail pharmacy outside the 50 United States and file as a claim. - Personalized Medicine Program - Your prescription drug coverage includes the Personalized Medicine Program, a program that incorporates pharmacogenetic testing to optimize prescription drug therapies for certain conditions such as those prescribed to treat breast cancer, determine the tolerance of anticoagulant medications or prevent major adverse cardiovascular events.
 The conditions, drugs and testing covered by the program will change from time to time as new genetic tests become available that are recommended by the FDA and are included in the program.
 The most up-to-date information on the conditions and drugs covered by the program can be accessed online at the Plan's co-branded Web site at www.AFSPA.org/FSBP and clicking "Manage RX Benefits" or by calling a Medco customer service representative at 1-800-818-6717. - If you are a qualified participant, services are available to you through the Personalized Medicine Program at no additional cost.
 The Personalized Medicine Program includes: (i) access to certain specified pharmacogenetic tests administered and analyzed by one of several designated clinical laboratories; and (ii) a clinical program that includes consultation with your prescriber of your test result by a representative of Medco trained specifically in pharmacogenetic testing.
 Medco also will offer on-going outreach and education to physicians and patients when appropriate. - When you qualify, Medco will contact you and/or your physician to enroll you in the program.
 With approval from your physician, the clinical laboratory will facilitate the processing of a pharmacogenetic test and share the results of the test with your physician and Medco.
 The results of the pharmacogenetic test are for informational purposes only.
 Any dosing or medication changes remain in the sole discretion of your physician.
 Your participation is voluntary and, if you decide to participate, Medco will facilitate your coverage under the Program.
+You pay nothing for this service.